 The quaint town of Hanahan rests about 20 miles northwest of Charleston.
 Hanahan sits between the Cooper and Goose Creek rivers.
 It’s close enough to feel the pulse of Charleston’s historic streets but distant enough to offer a more relaxed pace.
 Positioned in Berkeley County, Hanahan is part of the Charleston-North Charleston metropolitan area.

-Hanahan has a little bit of everything, making it a surprisingly appealing spot for families, young professionals, and retirees alike.
+Hanahan has a little bit of everything, making it a surprisingly appealing spot for families of any size and stage of life.
 It’s known for being safe, with crime rates significantly below the national average—this is a place where you can walk your dog in the evening and let your kids play in the neighborhood park without a second thought.

 The city’s unique position along rivers and wetlands gives it a touch of natural beauty that’s hard to replicate in larger urban environments.
 Fishing, kayaking, and birdwatching are practically in your backyard, thanks to nearby spots like the Hanahan Amphitheater and the Goose Creek Reservoir.

 There’s plenty of outdoor life to keep the weekends busy.
 Hanahan’s parks, including the well-loved Eubanks Park, offer playgrounds, sports fields, and walking trails.
 The proximity to Charleston means you’re also a short drive from bigger attractions like the South Carolina Aquarium and historic plantations.
-Single professionals might find themselves drawn to the expanding retail and dining scene.
+Many are drawn to the expanding retail and dining scene.
 North Charleston’s Tanger Outlets are nearby for shopping.

 8. Central